winkyt/Location-Spoofing-/README.md

 2017.05.16 initial storymap

 2017.05.17 Add more.
 Still keep the map tile added to every page(should change it once the data geojsons are ready)

+## ABOUT PAGE
+The context about Standing Rock was collected from Wikipedia, CNN, The Washington Post, The Guardian, Stand with Standing Rock, Democracy Now!